For Those Who Prefer to Know

 Biomathematician, Bioinformatic, and Computational Biologist

-Dr. Jacob Oppenheim is a Venture Partner at RA Ventures (RAVen), focusing on new company creation.
-Prior to joining RAVen.
-Dr. Oppenheim was an Entrepreneur-in-Residence at Digitalis Ventures and co-founded Fresnel, a ‘Bloomberg for Biology’ platform.
+Jacob Oppenheim is a Venture Partner at Raven, RA Capital Management's healthcare incubator.
+Prior to joining Raven, Dr. Oppenheim was an Entrepreneur-in-Residence at Digitalis Ventures and co-founded Fresnel, a ‘Bloomberg for Biology’ platform.
 He previously served as Vice President of Data Science and Engineering at EQRx, where he led the development of data strategy and implementation of scalable data infrastructure.
 Dr. Oppenheim also held leadership roles at Indigo, including Senior Director of Data Science, where he developed machine learning systems for agriculture applications.
 He holds extensive experience in building and scaling high-performing cross-functional teams in data science, engineering, and product development, with a focus on applying AI/ML to biological problems.
 Dr. Oppenheim has presented at top conferences and is named on multiple patent applications in the field.
 He holds a PhD in Biological Physics from Rockefeller University and an AB in Physics from Princeton University.

-Dr. Jacob Oppenheim is a Venture Partner at RA Ventures (RAVen), focusing on new company creation.
-Prior to joining RAVen.
-Dr. Oppenheim was an Entrepreneur-in-Residence at Digitalis Ventures and co-founded Fresnel, a ‘Bloomberg for Biology’ platform.
+Jacob Oppenheim is a Venture Partner at Raven, RA Capital Management's healthcare incubator.
+Prior to joining Raven, Dr. Oppenheim was an Entrepreneur-in-Residence at Digitalis Ventures and co-founded Fresnel, a ‘Bloomberg for Biology’ platform.
 He previously served as Vice President of Data Science and Engineering at EQRx, where he led the development of data strategy and implementation of scalable data infrastructure.
 Dr. Oppenheim also held leadership roles at Indigo, including Senior Director of Data Science, where he developed machine learning systems for agriculture applications.
 He holds extensive experience in building and scaling high-performing cross-functional teams in data science, engineering, and product development, with a focus on applying AI/ML to biological problems.
 Dr. Oppenheim has presented at top conferences and is named on multiple patent applications in the field.
 He holds a PhD in Biological Physics from Rockefeller University and an AB in Physics from Princeton University.

 Inquire About Membership